M. A. Muqtedar Khan

-Of Indian origin, Khan (born in Hyderabad) is a proponent of change in the treatment of women in some Islamic societies, he identifies as traditional and liberal.
+Of Indian origin, Khan is a proponent of change in the treatment of women in some Islamic societies, he identifies as traditional and liberal.
 Khan advocates independent thinking, and says that it is the inability of Muslims to sustain a dialogue with time and text which sometimes makes Islamic teachings appear anachronistic or intolerant.

 Khan has testified at hearings hosted by the US Senate Foreign Relations Committee and the US House Armed Forces Committee.
 A fellow of the Institute for Social Policy and Understanding, he has been the president, vice-president and general secretary of the Association of Muslim Social Scientists.
 In October 2008, Khan received the Sir Syed Ahmed Khan Award for service to Islam from Aligarh Muslim University.

 He maintains two websites which archive his articles: Ijtihad and Glocaleye.
 Khan writes for the On Faith Forum for the Washington Post and Newsweek.

-YouTube channel

-Khan has a YouTube channel which hosts some of his lectures, sermons and video commentary on Islam and global affairs.
-His series on the interpretation of the Quran, One Verse at a Time provides insight into how he challenges tradition and provides a contemporary understanding of the Quran.

 Praise and controversy

 Khan is critical of radicalism and conservatism in Islamic thought and of Western foreign policies, racism and Islamophobia in the U.S. and the West.

 Some of Khan's statements have ignited controversy.
 Some Shia Muslims objected to his comparison of Ayatollah Sistani to Saddam Hussein and his suggestion that Sistani was a dictator: "The US-led invasion of Iraq may have replaced an overt and brutal dictatorship by Saddam Hussein with a covert and subtle dictatorship by the Marja-e-Taqleed, Grand Ayatollah Ali Sistani—the highest-ranking Shiite authority on the planet:.